 On the other hand, countries that open their doors to foreigners for both tourism and immigration are likely to be economically successful.

 In today’s age, the only potential risk in opening yourself to foreigners is the competition from so many countries also opening up to travel and investment.
 Still, there are countries that do close their doors to most of the world.

 If you want help creating a passport portfolio to ensure you have access to the right countries, feel free to fill out the application form to become a client.
 The experienced team at Nomad Capitalist can help you determine whether it’s worth the hassle to take on the hardest countries to immigrate to or if you can go where you’re treated best without them.

 To understand the consequences of going to one of the hardest countries to immigrate to, let us consider two countries: the United States and Singapore.

 SINGAPORE VS. THE UNITED STATES

 Singapore is a multicultural mecca of people from around the world.
-Originally, Malaysian-Chinese moved down to Singapore to avoid perceived persecution from Malays in what was then Malaya, but Singapore’s government realized early on that remaining a strictly Chinese enclave would be a recipe for disaster.
+Originally, Malaysian-Chinese moved down to Singapore to avoid perceived persecution from Malays in what was then Malaya.
+But, Singapore’s government realized early on that remaining a strictly Chinese enclave would be a recipe for disaster.

 Today, Singapore is about as much of a melting pot as you can get, with people speaking English as well as an array of other languages.
-Politicians don’t complain about “Press 2 for Chinese”; rather, they embrace diversity and realize that their success is based on a diverse group of people and a top work ethic.
+Politicians don’t complain about “Press 2 for Chinese”; they embrace variety and realize that their success is based on a diverse group of people and a top work ethic.